samohtebag/Work-Day-Planner/README.md

 In this web application, we've built a daily planner.

-In the header, we have the short introduction and a clock displaying the live date and time
+In the header, we have the short introduction and a clock displaying the live date and time.

-Within each time block, you can write each part of your day, hour by hour, and save it to local storage within the browser
+Within each time block, you can write each part of your day, hour by hour, and save it to local storage within the browser.

 The colors of the time slots will vary.
-Grey represents past tasks, Red represents current tasks, and Green represents future tasks
+Grey represents past tasks, Red represents current tasks, and Green represents future tasks.

+This application was built using HTML, CSS, Bootstrap, JavaScript, and jQuery.